Athar-Naveed/news-app-for-gdsc/README.md

 3. TailwindCSS

 ## API Information
-This NEWS App uses API from __New York Times__, NY times provides access to multiple API's. **Wire Tapping** API is the one this App is using.
-Wire Tapping provides live news feed from the New York times.
+This NEWS App uses API from __New York Times__, NY times provides access to multiple API's. **Times Wire** API is the one this App is using.
+Times Wire provides live news feed from the New York times.

 ## References
 Visit [New York times](https://developer.nytimes.com/docs/timeswire-product/1/overview) for more details.